Williams uses energy to heat, cool, and ventilate buildings, to run electronic equipment, to cook meals, heat water for showers, and much more.

 The central chiller uses electricity to chill water, which is then piped to buildings on the north side of campus for air conditioning during the summer months.
 Some of the larger buildings on campus (such as Jesup and the Science Center) have independent chillers that cool those buildings.
 These large central chilling systems are generally more efficient than smaller air conditioning units.

 In 2004, Williams installed our first solar array on top of Morley Science Center.
-Since then, we have installed a number of other arrays – ground-mounted and roof-mounted at the Library Shelving Facility, at Weston Field, on top of Sawyer Library, and on and around the Class of 1966 Environmental Center.
+Since then, we have installed a number of other arrays – ground-mounted and roof-mounted at the Library Shelving Facility, at Weston Field, on top of Sawyer Library, on and around the Class of 1966 Environmental Center, and on The Log.
 All these arrays are connected to the power grid.

 Energy Production from the Various Campus Solar PV arrays: